stacks-network/stacks/bitcoin-rollups.md

-# How does the Stacks layer compare with rollups?
+# How do rollups compare with the Stacks layer?

 Rollups are an exciting development for scaling decentralized applications.
 There are many different types of rollups; they're broadly divided into ZK rollups and Optimistic rollups, although other classifications are also there (see [this overview](https://era.zksync.io/docs/dev/fundamentals/rollups.html#what-are-rollups)).